 What Types of Pianos Are There?

 Pianos can be either acoustic or digital.
 Broadly speaking, acoustic pianos are the ideal choice, as they sound and feel most authentic.
 Acoustic pianos can be uprights or grands, and either design can be found in a variety of sizes depending on the manufacturer.
-My two preferred acoustic piano manufacturers are:
+Our two preferred acoustic piano manufacturers are:

 There are also many excellent digital options available that closely replicate an acoustic piano’s sound and touch.
 Digital pianos can be used with headphones, so you can practice at any time without disrupting others.
-My two favorite manufacturers of digital pianos are:
+Our two favorite manufacturers of digital pianos are:

 What Should I Consider When Buying a Piano?